hoellin/eg/docs/haemochromatosis/CHiC/preliminary_analysis_chic_v2.md

 # Notice

 The current page essentially corresponds to a markdown knitted from a Rmd document.
-It does not render very well because of html widgets not handled, so one should better refer to the correct rendering available here: [https://genoweb.toulouse.inra.fr/~thoellinger/2022/CHiC_inferred_genes/preliminary_analysis_chic_v2.html](https://genoweb.toulouse.inra.fr/~thoellinger/2022/CHiC_inferred_genes/preliminary_analysis_chic_v2.html)
+It does not render very well because of html widgets not handled, but one should better refer to the correct rendering available [here](../../../data_and_results/haemochromatosis/promoter_capture_hic/preliminary_analysis_chic_v2.html).

 # Libraries & Version